Blunder (chess): Carlsen vs. Aronian

-Magnus Carlsen vs. Viswanathan Anand
+Carlsen vs. Anand

 The sixth game of the World Chess Championship 2014 in Sochi between Magnus Carlsen and Viswanathan Anand also featured a double blunder.
 Carlsen adopted the space-gaining Maróczy Bind setup against the Kan Variation of the Sicilian Defence, and accepted a set of isolated doubled pawns in return for active play.
 After an early queen exchange he soon developed a commanding position and appeared to have excellent winning chances.
 On his 26th move Carlsen played 26.Kd2??, immediately realizing after making the move that 26...Nxe5! (with a discovered attack on the g4-rook) 27.Rxg8 Nxc4+ (zwischenzug) 28.Kd3 Nb2+ 29.Ke2 Rxg8 leads to Black picking up two extra pawns and gaining excellent winning chances.
 Anand, not expecting the blunder, replied with 26...a4?? in less than a minute.
 He, too, saw the missed tactic immediately after making his move.
 Carlsen made no further mistakes and converted his advantage into a win.